handleryouth/handleryouth/README.md

 ## _Hello, i am Tony_
-I'm currently pursuing a career in frontend development I like making some fun project, mainly using React and NextJs
+I'm currently pursuing a career in frontend development.
+I like making some fun project, mainly using React and NextJs.

 ## Tech